 Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME/CFS) and Fibromyalgia Syndrome (FMS) are complex illnesses that can be debilitating.
 There is a wide overlap of symptoms in ME/CFS and FMS.
 Many believe that they are variants of the same or similar disease process or pathogenesis.
 ME/CFS and FMS are distinguished from one another on the basis of symptom balance.
 ME/CFS patients have greater post-exertional malaise and/or fatigue, more severe fatigue, cognitive dysfunction, and immune dysfunction.
 FMS patients have greater pain and musculoskeletal dysfunction.

 Although ME/CFS and FMS share a number of symptoms, ME/CFS is commonly triggered by a viral infection, whereas FMS is commonly triggered by a physical trauma, most often involving the spine.
-ME/CFS can be distinguished from FMS patients by the confirmed breakdown of one of the body's antiviral defense pathways.

 A number of other illness have many symptoms in common with ME/CFS and or FMS.

 A few of them are: